APoulad/Real-Estate-AVM/docs/v1/system-architecture.md

 ## Overview

-The system architecture for the Columbus Real Estate Predictor is designed to ensure efficient data collection, processing, storage, and machine learning model training for predicting property prices in the Columbus, Ohio market.
+The system architecture for the Real Estate AVM is designed to ensure efficient data collection, processing, storage, and machine learning model training for predicting property prices.

 ## Components